best-practice-and-impact/ons-spark/ons-spark/spark-concepts/spark_application_and_ui.md

     master = "local[2]",
     app_name = "spark-app-ui",
     config = default_config)

 ```
 ````

-We can now look at the Spark UI using the URL  http://localhost:4040/jobs/.
+We can then look at the Spark UI using the URL  http://localhost:4040/jobs/.
 Note this address is used for a local Spark session, for more information on how to navigate to the Spark UI see the [documentation on monitoring](https://spark.apache.org/docs/latest/monitoring.html).

 If you are running the source notebook and follow the above link you will see something similar to the screenshot below, with the application name on the top right and various tabs along the top.